Upshur County Vehicle Impound Guide

 Required Documents

-- Valid driver's license (or someone with a valid license): You or the person retrieving the vehicle must have a valid driver's license.
-If your license is suspended, see the section below.
+- Valid driver's license: The person retrieving the vehicle must have a valid driver's license.
+If your license is suspended due to the DUI arrest (or for any other reason), you cannot retrieve the vehicle yourself.

 If You Don't Have a Valid License